anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 {: artwork-align="left"}

-# Examples for signature-wrapping using existing enrollment protocols {#exist_prot}
+# Instantiation to Existing Enrollment Protocols {#exist_prot}

-This section maps the requirements to support proof-of-possession and proof-of-identity to selected existing enrollment protocols.
+This section maps the requirements to support proof-of-possession and proof-of-identity to selected existing enrollment protocols handles provides further aspects of instantiating them in BRSKI-AE.

 <!--
 Note that the work in the ACE WG described in